Ben-Epstein/python-project/README.md

 Because those are pretty easy to find on the internet, and not specifically releavant to the goals of this repo.

+## Usage
+See the readme in [src](./src) for usage details.

+## Examples
+I've left 2 PRs open to showcase differing behavior:
+* PR that is all good.
+Packages are aligned, new functionality that is tested, and test coverage across a matrix of configurations: [link](https://github.com/Ben-Epstein/python-project/pull/3)
+* PR that adds a package but doesn't update the lockfile, which causes a failed PR test and an automated comment to the PR telling the author to run `make lock`: [link](https://github.com/Ben-Epstein/python-project/pull/4)

-## Setting up the automated comment for invalid lockfiles
+## More: Setting up the automated comment for invalid lockfiles
 This is a few steps, so if you're interested, screenshots are here.
 I can't figure out how to do this with the Github CLI, but feel free to open a PR with those instructions:
 <details><summary>Setup a PAT for leaving PR comments</summary>